jackhax/secure-file-management/README.md

 - User registration and login
 - File upload and download
 - File sharing between users
-- Admin portal for managing users and files
 - Secure file access with user authentication
 - Minimalistic and responsive UI using Bootstrap